City Guides

 Whatever you were expecting this St. Louis food to be, you probably didn’t expect to find it on a St. Louis Chinese food menu.
 But that’s where the St. Paul Sandwich, another very unique St. Louis food, resides.

-The St. Paul sandwich at Mai Lee consists of an egg foo young patty dressed with lettuce, tomato and pickles on two slices of white bread.
+Named after the restaurant owner's hometown in Minnesota, the St. Paul Sandwich at Mai Lee consists of an egg foo young patty dressed with lettuce, tomato and pickles on two slices of white bread.
 This is a cult favorite hangover food and the best St. Louis food to search out when you’re starving and on a budget.

 The Vibe